Build an outdoor pizza oven

 Determine the inside diameter of the brick pizza oven.
 This brick pizza oven is one metre inside diameter.
 That’s 39 inches in diameter.
 The internal height is half a metre, half the diameter of the internal diameter.

 Here I have marked it out and placed the outside base layer of red solids in place.
 Glue the red bricks into the concrete with a mixture of clay, lime and cement.
 Remember you are building a brick pizza oven, not a mortar pizza oven.
-To do this keep the gaps between your bricks less than 3mm.
+To do this keep the gaps between your bricks less than 3mm or 1/8 of an inch.

 To set the base out I drew the one-metre diameter on a 6mm sheet of cement sheet with the entrance of the brick pizza oven door too.
 Under the sheet went a 25mm layer of high-temperature ceramic insulation.